Encouraging Word-of-Mouth Marketing for Your Nonprofit

 Give Them Something to Talk About

-Word-of-mouth marketing is driven by what your community is saying about you, but that doesn’t mean it is totally out of your control.
-Because we know people are greatly influenced by their friends, asking your donors and supporters to talk about you can not only increase brand awareness, but could potentially result in more fundraisers and donations.
+Your community’s discussion and opinions of you influence word-of-mouth marketing, but that doesn’t mean it is totally out of your control.
+Friends influence our decisions.
+Therefore, asking friends to talk about you can influence others to take action on behalf of your organization.
 Try asking a few key supporters to tell their friends about your organization and if you can, ask them one-on-one.

 Despite the term “word-of-mouth,” part of your strategy should also be listening and contributing to the discussion of your nonprofit of social media.
 Recognize those who promote you and take negative comments as a chance to show excellent donor stewardship.
 This is a form of marketing that any organization can afford.
 Paid advertisement and direct mail materials are expensive, but fortunately for nonprofits, talk is cheap.